aang81a/my-it-support-portfolio/PROJECTS/07-home-lab-documentation/hardware-cases/legacy-storage-troubleshooting-and-backup/03-backup-and-data-check.md

 - back up accessible files before making changes

-## If Windows Shows a Disk Warning

-If Windows shows any warning about formatting, initializing, repairing, or checking the disk, the message should be cancelled and documented.

-Do not format, initialize, or repair the disk before the data status is known.

 ## Verification Plan

 After the backup finishes, the copied files should be checked.